subham9499/OpenLANE-Workshop/README.md

   i. libs.ref - Contains process specific files

   ![](/images/1_2.png)
+  We will be using sky130_fd_sc_hd.
+THe normenclature is as follows :
+  - sky130 is process name
+  - fd is foundary name(skywater)
+  - sc is for standard cell
+  - hd is for high density

   ii. libs.tech - Contains files specific to tools

   ![](/images/1_3.png)

 ### Invoking OpenLane